luluwaza/energy_management_project/README.md

 3. **Launch the ROS2 Nodes**

-    Execute the launch file (this will be used for further development, however it is currently not in use and you're better off using run below):

-    ```bash
-    ros2 launch final_project_energy practical_test_launch_file.launch.py
-    ```
+    A runnable launch file exists for future development, however, the launch file doesn't ask for inputs and users only run one node which can be ran directly using run:

     ```bash
     ros2 run final_project_energy show_energy